I3ck/cppAutoSolve/README.md

 ...
 ```

-Then define your parameters by creation `ParameterNodes` with the name as identifier:
+Then define your parameters by creating `ParameterNodes` with the name as identifier:
 ```cpp
 ParameterNode<double>
     x("x"), y("y"), z("z"), a("a");